webmaster-icsd/icsd.org/_services/2018-03-02-activities.md

 - Complete this registration form and bring it to any of our meetings.
 Please note that this youth group is FREE of charge.

 Email us or contact the ICSD office for more information.

-### Women’s Committee
-The women’s committee works on programming geared specifically toward women.
-The objectives and goals of the women’s committee are:

-### To provide Islamic lectures in English and Arabic.
-- To provide Quran memorization for beginning and advanced learners.
-- To plan Quran memorization classes for young ladies ages 7 and up.
-- To teach the Arabic language in both beginning and advanced levels.
-- To establish an Islamic book club (book suggestions are welcomed).
-- To organize Quran / Islamic contests in Ramadan for women and children.
-- To establish an audio/visual library to exchange resources and offer translating services.